Configuration Reference

 Master switch.
 When off, ProvSQL drops all provenance annotations silently, as if the extension were not loaded.
 Useful to temporarily disable provenance tracking without unloading the extension.

-Enable where-provenance tracking (see Where-Provenance).
-Adds project and eq gates to record the source cell of each output value.
-Disabled by default due to overhead.
+Universal semiring provenance plus where-provenance tracking (see Where-Provenance): project and eq gates record the source cell of each output value.
+Not the default due to overhead.

 provsql.update_provenance (default: off)